mcbridejc/syringe_pump/README.rst

 from Pololu.

 This design was inspired by C.A.
 Varnon's `open source design <http://cavarnon.com/syringepump>`_.
-It very similar, but a bit more compact, being designed for a smaller stepper motor and smaller syringe.
+It's very similar, but a bit more compact, being designed for a smaller stepper motor and smaller syringe.

 The main disadvantage of the design is that there is a significant backlash, which leads to hysteresis when changing the direction of pumping.
-For my application, this is not too great of a concern, as each pump will operate in only one direction.
+For my application, this is not much of a concern, as each pump will operate in only one direction.
 However, it may be an issue in some cases.
 I think it may be correctable with the addition of a tension spring between the end-plate and the "sled", but I haven't tested this.
+It's probably necessary to get a longer U-channel in order to accomodate the spring and still be able to actuate the full plunger depth.

 The total cost of parts is about $100.